krkn-chaos/krkn-hub/README.md

 Docker is also supported but all variables you want to set (separate from the defaults) need to be set at the command line In the form `-e <VARIABLE>=<value>`

-You can take advantage of the [get_docker_params.sh](get_docker_params.sh) script to create your parameters string This will take all environment variables and put them in the form "-e <var>=<value>" to make a long string that can get passed to the command
+You can take advantage of the [get_docker_params.sh](get_docker_params.sh) script to create your parameters string and eventually make your kubeconfig compatible with the scenario, this will:
+- take all environment variables and put them in the form "-e <var>=<value>" to make a long string that can get passed to the command
+- create a portable version of your kubeconfig (placed in /tmp folder) in case this contains certificate paths instead of base64 encoded certificates

 For example:

+`podman run  --net=host  -v /tmp/kubeconfig:/root/.kube/config:Z $(./get_docker_params) quay.io/redhat-chaos/krkn-hub:power-outages`

+or

-`docker run $(./get_docker_params.sh) --net=host -v <path-to-kube-config>:/root/.kube/config:Z -d quay.io/redhat-chaos/krkn-hub:power-outages`
+`docker run  --net=host  -v /tmp/kubeconfig:/root/.kube/config:Z $(./get_docker_params) quay.io/redhat-chaos/krkn-hub:power-outages`

 ### Adding New Scenarios/Testing Changes